-US payroll employment data come from a survey of nonfarm business establishments and are therefore subject to revisions.
-While the revisions are generally small at the national level, they can be large enough at the state level to substantially alter assessments of current economic conditions.
-Researchers and policymakers must therefore exercise caution in interpreting state employment data until they are “benchmarked” against administrative data on the universe of workers some 5 to 16 months after the reference period.
-This paper develops and tests a state space model that predicts benchmarked US state employment data in realtime.
-The model has two distinct features: 1) an explicit model of the data revision process and 2) a dynamic factor model that incorporates realtime information from other state-level labor market indicators.
-We find that across the 50 US states, the model reduces the average size of benchmark revisions by about 9 percent.
-When we optimally average the model’s predictions with those of existing models, we find that we can reduce the average size of the revisions by about 15 percent.
+US payroll employment data come from a survey and are subject to revisions.
+While revisions are generally small at the national level, they can be large enough at the state level to alter assessments of current economic conditions.
+Users must therefore exercise caution in interpreting state employment data until they are “benchmarked” against administrative data 5–16 months after the reference period.
+This paper develops a state-space model that predicts benchmarked state employment data in real time.
+The model has two distinct features: 1) an explicit model of the data revision process and 2) a dynamic factor model that incorporates real-time information from other state-level labor market indicators.
+We find that the model reduces the average size of benchmark revisions by about 11 percent.
+When we optimally average the model’s predictions with those of existing models, the model reduces the average size of the revisions by about 14 percent.